Emmotes/ic_spoilers/docs/presto.md

     "id": 1841,
     "flavour_text": "",
     "description": {
-        "desc": "$source increases the damage bonus of Hesitant Helper by $(amount)% for each Champion in the formation with a magic attack."
+        "desc": "$source increases the damage bonus of Hesitant Helper by $(not_buffed amount)% for each Champion in the formation with a magic attack."
     },
     "effect_keys": [
         {